neoforged/Documentation/docs/gui/screens.md

     // Assume we have some Component 'label'
-    // 'label' is drawn at 'labelX' and 'labelY' graphics.drawString(this.font, this.label, this.labelX, this.labelY, 0x404040);
+    // 'label' is drawn at 'labelX' and 'labelY'
+    // The color is an ARGB value, if the alpha is less than 4, than the alpha is set to 255
+    // The final boolean renders the drop shadow when true graphics.drawString(this.font, this.label, this.labelX, this.labelY, 0x404040, false);
 }
 ```